Level Up Your Business Today

 Join For Free💳 Save money on credit card processing with one of our top 5 picks for 2024

-As a third-party processor, PayPal differs considerably from a merchant accounts provider, though which one is best for your business may depend on your sales volume and risk level.
+As a payment service provider, PayPal differs considerably from a merchant accounts provider, though which one is best for your business may depend on your sales volume and risk level.

 PayPal is not a merchant account provider.

-It is a third-party processor — also known as a payment service provider (PSP) or an aggregator — and it aggregates all of its seller accounts into one large merchant account.
-This is a fairly common practice — one that is used by PSPs such as Square and Stripe Payments (which powers eCommerce platforms like Shopify and others) as well.
+PayPal is a third-party processor — also known as a payment service provider (PSP) or an aggregator — which aggregates all of its seller accounts into one large merchant account.
+Lumping your account with those of millions of other businesses reduces PayPal’s risk and makes it quick and easy to get a PayPal account.

-Merchant accounts differ from payment service providers like PayPal and Stripe in a number of ways, but the main difference is that your business is more heavily scrutinized before you can get approved for an account.
-You’ll have to provide a lot of paperwork, perhaps undergo a credit check, and you’ll be waiting much longer to get approved than you will with PayPal.
+Merchant accounts differ from payment service providers like PayPal and Stripe in a number of ways, but the main difference is that with a merchant account, your business is more heavily scrutinized before you can get approved for an account.
+You’ll have to provide a lot of paperwork, perhaps undergo a credit check, and you’ll be waiting much longer to get approved than you will with a PayPal Business Account.
 Sounds like a hassle, right?

 The upside of this is that having undergone extensive underwriting before you start taking payments, your individual transactions are scrutinized much less heavily than they are with PayPal/Stripe/Square/etc.